tmns/movierama/README.md

 $ npm run dev
 ```
 This will run `webpack` with the `--mode` opption set to `development`.

+*Note: All the necessary assets for the app (css, fonts, images) live in the `dist` folder.
+These are not bundled by `webpack`!
+As such, if you delete them from `dist` you will delete them completely from the app.*

 ## Run
 To run the app in development, `cd` to project root and run: